hammerheim-game/hammerheim-rules/5-warbands.md

 declare at the beginning of his turn that he is using this skill.
-The Hero may add +1 attack and +D3" to the total move to his profile for the duration of his own turn but will suffer D3 S3 hits with no armour save possible at the end of the turn.
+The Hero may add +1 attack and +D3" to the total move to his profile for the duration of his own turn but will suffer D3 S3 hits with no armor save possible at the end of the turn.
 Tail Fighting: The Skaven may wield a shield, knife or a sword with its tail.
-The model gains an extra attack with the appropriate weapon or a +1 bonus to its armour save.
+The model gains an extra attack with the appropriate weapon or a +1 bonus to its armor save.
 Wall Runner: The Skaven does not need to take an Initiative test when climbing up walls and other sheer surfaces.
 Suggested
 Changes: May run or charge up walls, always striking last when